captionpoint/CaptionPoint-Server/public/will.md

 Dear John.
 ---
 ## JOHN:
-And may flights of angels
+And may flights of angels…
 ---
 ## REBECCA:
-sing thee to thy—
+…sing thee to thy…
 ---
 ## JOHN:
-Rest.
+…rest.
 ---
 ## HENRY:
-John.
----
-## HENRY:
+John…
+--
 John, it’s midnight, you shouldn’t be here.
 ---
 ## JOHN: